 Belfield Park is owned and farmed by Lindsay and Cristine Drummond.
 We are located 1.5kms north of Ashburton, Mid Canterbury, New Zealand.
-We farm stud White Dorper and White Suffolk sheep along with commercial Boer goats.
-We moved to this 10 hectare borderdyke irrigated block in June 2008.
+We farm stud Dorper, White Dorper and White Suffolk sheep along with commercial Boer goats.
+We have been on this 10 hectare borderdyke irrigated block since June 2008.

 Belfield Park was established in July 2000 when the first purebred Dorpers (blackhead) were imported as embryos from the Bulbarli Stud in Western Australia making us one of the original importers of the breed.
 These embryos were implanted into recipient ewes with the first purebred lambs born in December 2000.

 In February 2001 we imported 5 White Dorper ewes from South Australia as the foundation of our present flock, along with “Axis Spargo”, the 2000 Royal Adelaide Show Champion Ram.
 Spargo was used extensively through our flock and his genetics are spread throughout New Zealand.

 Initially we undertook embryo transplant programmes to get numbers on the ground but for the last few years have been naturally mating only.
 Every second year we introduce new genetics into our flock, generally buying rams born here in New Zealand that are the type we like and we can see are performing well.